Families are created at Westie Rescue of Missouri

 We suggest that you browse our site for more information on our organization.
 With more knowledge of the breed, it helps you to know what to expect in a rescue dog.
 Many come into rescue so frightened (puppy mills are horrid places!), but within a few months of living a real Westie's life - you will begin to watch your Westie blossom before your very eyes!
 Its amazing and a moment our homes cherish and relish in.
 The pets soon come to know that YOUR hands would NEVER harm them and THEIR bowls are ALWAYS filled.
 If you have another Westie in your home already, your Westie will teach the new Westie what life is all about and what they can and can't get away with.
 Gotta love this breed.
 They are sooooooooooo smart!

 If you have further questions after browsing our site - please feel free to contact our organization at email@example.com .
-A volunteer will be in touch within a 48 hour period.
+As volunteers, we will TRY to reply to inquiries within a 48 hour period.
 If you do NOT hear from someone, please write again.
+You should also like us on FaceBook!
+You may message our group via our page for a quicker response.
 Remember to be kind and patient - we are all volunteers and doing our very best.

 Westie Rescue of Missouri